Skip to main content

 Option Cost Does It Fix the Problem?

-Pelvic floor PT 10–12 sessions over 2–3 months Yes — treats the root cause
+Pelvic floor PT 10 to 12 sessions over 2 to 3 months Yes.
+Treats the root cause.

-*Average wait time before seeking treatment is 7 years.
-At $200/month on pads alone, that’s $16,800 spent managing a problem that PT can resolve in weeks.
+Average wait time before seeking treatment is 7 years.
+At $200/month on pads alone, that is $16,800 spent managing a problem that PT can resolve in weeks.

-Research backs this up: early pelvic floor therapy leads to average cost savings of up to $3,000 per individual compared to delayed or no treatment, with a 59% success rate.
-And the total cost of an untreated pelvic floor disorder can approach $30,000 per individual when factoring in medical expenses, lost productivity, and downstream health impacts.
+Research backs this up: early pelvic floor therapy leads to average cost savings of up to $3,000 per individual compared to delayed or no treatment, with a 59 percent success rate.
+The total cost of an untreated pelvic floor disorder can approach $30,000 per individual when factoring in medical expenses, lost productivity, and downstream health impacts.

-When you frame it this way, 10–12 sessions of PT that address the root cause is not an expense — it is the most cost-effective path.
+Framed this way, 10 to 12 sessions of PT that address the root cause is not an expense — it is the most cost-effective path.
 You are not managing symptoms for years.
 You are fixing the problem in weeks.

 A few things that help with cost:

-• HSA and FSA eligible — pay with pre-tax dollars (effectively 20–30% off)
+• HSA and FSA eligible: Pay with pre-tax dollars (effectively 20 to 30 percent off)

-• Superbills provided — submit to insurance for potential out-of-network reimbursement
+• Superbills provided: Submit to insurance for potential out-of-network reimbursement (often 30 to 80 percent)

-• Fewer total sessions — dedicated 60-minute sessions mean faster progress than rushed clinic visits
+• Fewer total sessions: Dedicated 60-minute sessions often mean faster progress than 15 to 30 minute insurance-billed visits

-Read our full cost breakdown for pelvic floor PT in Utah or visit our pricing page.
+Read more about cost of pelvic floor PT in Utah or see Radiant's pricing.

 Why Not Just Do Kegels at Home?

-This is probably the most common question I hear.
-If pelvic floor PT is basically exercises, why can’t I just do them myself?
+This is the most common question I hear.
+If pelvic floor PT is exercises, why can't I do them myself?

-Here is the thing: pelvic floor PT is not “basically exercises.”
+Pelvic floor PT is not "exercises."
 Kegels are one tool in a large toolbox, and they are not even the right tool for every situation.

-A pelvic floor PT assesses your whole system: your breathing mechanics, your posture, your core activation patterns, your hip and back mobility, and your pelvic floor muscle function.
-Then we build a plan that addresses what is actually going on, not what a generic app or YouTube video guesses might be happening.
+A pelvic floor PT assesses your whole system: breathing mechanics, posture, core activation, hip and back mobility, and pelvic floor muscle function.
+Then we build a plan that addresses what is actually happening, not what a generic app or YouTube video guesses might be happening.

 It is the difference between physical therapy and a guess.

-But the vast majority of patients I treat see meaningful improvement.
-The 70–80% statistic for incontinence is not a ceiling; many women in that group achieve full resolution.
-And for the patients who need more than PT, we can help identify that and connect you with the right providers.
+But for the majority of patients, pelvic floor PT produces meaningful improvement.
+The 70 to 80 percent success rate for incontinence is not a ceiling.
+Many women in that group achieve full resolution.
+And for patients who need more than PT, a qualified therapist can help identify that and connect you with the right additional providers.

 Why I Believe in This Work — Personally

-I did not come to pelvic floor PT just through textbooks.
+I did not come to pelvic floor PT through textbooks alone.
 I have been postpartum four times.
 I have felt my core not work the way it used to.
 I have experienced the disconnect between what my body could do before pregnancy and what it could do after.

 As a former NCAA Division I track and field athlete, I know what it feels like to trust your body completely.
 And I know what it feels like when that trust is broken.
 Rebuilding it requires more than being told to "do your Kegels."
 It requires someone who understands the mechanics, the evidence, and the emotional weight of not feeling like yourself.

-That is why I became a pelvic floor specialist, and that is why I built a practice where I can give every patient a dedicated hour, in their own home, with a treatment plan built around their body and their goals.
-You can read more about what that looks like on our What to Expect page.
+That is why I became a pelvic floor specialist.
+And that is why I built a practice where I can give every patient a dedicated hour, in their own home, with a treatment plan built around their body and their goals.

-If you are dealing with leaking, pain, pressure, prolapse symptoms, postpartum dysfunction, or anything else that is changing how you live your life — yes.
+If you are dealing with leaking, pain, pressure, prolapse symptoms, postpartum dysfunction, or anything else that is changing how you live your life: yes.
 The evidence says yes.
 The cost comparison says yes.
-And thousands of women who got their lives back say yes.
+And thousands of women who got their lives back through pelvic floor PT say yes.

 The only way to know for sure is to get assessed by someone qualified to tell you what is going on and what can be done about it.